fabnicol/clonezilla_with_virtualbox/README.md

 ## clonezilla_with_virtualbox

-Scripts to build a clonezilla distribution with virtualbox
-and virtualbox guest additions added to it.
+Scripts to build a CloneZilla distribution with VirtualBox and VB guest additions added to it.
 Adapted from companion project MKG.
+The build is entirely automated in the Github Actions workflow.
+The output of builds are released by the workflow itself.
+See Release section.

 **Dependencies:**